siamhyde/Hyde-Procurement-Intelligence/README.md

 The data to do better already exists.
 It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

-Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline for SMB's.
+Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.

 ---

 ## The Problem

-In a kitchen, the absence of a system is felt every week:
+In a kitchen, the absence of a system is felt every week.

-Working out what to order, how much to order, then figuring out how to translate that judgment across suppliers.

-Something as ordinary as cheddar cheese becomes harder to reason about, One supplier sells 450g, 500g, or 750g packs.
+Something as ordinary as cheddar cheese becomes harder to reason about than it should be.
+One supplier sells 450g, 500g, or 750g packs.
 Another sells a 4.5kg block.

-Without a baseline, every change forces the operator to recalculate quantities in their head.

-That burden does not just create stress, It prevents the business from accumulating reliable purchasing intelligence.
-Decisions are trapped in memory, habit, and whoever happens to know the operation best.
+Which one?
+How many?

+You are not thinking about optimisation yet — you are trying not to run out.
+How long will it last?
+What if you buy too much?
+What if you run out on a Saturday service?

+With experience, you develop intuition.
+But intuition is not a system — it is a person.

 > In a high-churn industry, that becomes a structural vulnerability.

 Each handover risks resetting the kitchen back to intuition.
+The knowledge does not transfer because it was never captured — it lived in someone's head.

 Now multiply that across 400 products, 3 suppliers, and 4,700 transactions.